hcandela/MAPtools/README.md

 ``--ci95`` marks the 95% confidence interval in delta plots ``-O`` specifies the output file format (default is pdf) ``-o`` specifies the output folder

+#### 5. What you should get:

+If you managed to follow all the steps of this tutorial, the resulting delta SNP-index plots will uncover a QTL on chromosome 1.
+For more information, please read the original manuscript of MAPtools, as well as the original analysis by Castillejo *et al*.
+(2020).

 ### Analysis of MBS data